AdeyaOduor/HMS_Django/README.md

 search python interpreter and copy path from <pipenv--Venv> , include </bin/python> at the end and enter
 #in case of syntax error just open another terminal to activate virtual environment or enter the following cmd:
 source venv/bin/activate

+**Run the application**
-python manage.py runserver #copy the url generated to browser to view page
+python manage.py runserver        < copy the url generated to browser to view page >

 **Make database migrations** # create the database so we can start using it